 Welcome to the RRPictureArchives.NET contributor site of David Larrabee.

 I grew up along the Bucksport Branch of the Maine Central in the 50s & 60s.
 My primary interest is Maine Central historical documents & photographs prior to Guilford Ownership.
-Currently I am a transplant from Maine & accordingly must settle for the likes of CSX, NS, & Amtrak rather than New England roads.
-Photography is an old sideline that has been refreshed by the digital age.
+In Febuary 2022, I moved back to Maine from Maryland.

 Primary Email: firstname.lastname@example.org, back up address email@example.com